by Joel Hirshberg June 22, 2017 Average reading time: almost 7 minutes

 After some lengthy questioning, the customer recalled that she had used a tack cloth purchased from a local hardware store to clean the walls.
 Unbeknownst to her, the tack cloth had left a residue that interacted and interfered with the bonding of the paint to the wall.
 This was not an easy fix.
 The customer had to sand off all the paint in her living room and start over.
 Yes, stuff like this happens.
 This is why we are sharing these true stories so you can avoid the consequences.

 Tack cloths are commonly made of a cotton gauze and a resinous material, often a petroleum derivative, that’s designed to help pick up dust, dirt, grime, etc., or to remove oil and wax.
 These cloths may contain hazardous air pollutants (HAPs) and anti-static additives, fire retardants, dyes or performance-enhancing chemicals.
-They are also designed to use only with oil-based products.
+They are also designed to be used with oil-based products exclusively.
 Watch out for tack cloths!

 Always use cleaners that do not contain any oils, as they will also leave a residue.
 We recommend our AFM Safecoat SuperClean or HydroxiPro Cleaner to clean your dirty walls, ceilings, or floors.
 Then, use a new lint-free cloth, such as microfiber, (check our Perfect Clean Cloth here) that is rinsed only with water.
 Let the surface dry thoroughly before coating.